There can be some benefits but also drawbacks to cultured meat.

 Proper nutrition can be a question for some lab grown meat products

-May remove existing land based livestock agriculture jobs from the economy
+May remove some existing land based livestock agriculture jobs from the economy

 Some people just don’t have a preference for lab grown meat